 Analyzing General Motors's Unusual Options Activity

-Shares of General Motors (NYSE:GM) saw some unusual options activity on Thursday.
-Following the unusual option alert, the stock price moved down to $56.51.
+On Tuesday, shares of General Motors (NYSE:GM) saw unusual options activity.
+After the option alert, the stock price moved down to $58.38.

 Options are "bullish" when a call is purchased at/near ask price or a put is sold at/near bid price.
 Options are "bearish" when a call is sold at/near bid price or a put is bought at/near ask price.